 Derwen College will support students to use the internet safely.
 Online safety sessions will take place in groups or 1:1.
-The Online Safety Officer will monitor internet use and support students with concerns they may have.
+The safeguarding team will monitor internet use and support students with concerns they may have.
 Any discussions around inappropriate internet use will take place in private.